Big Pig Project

 In rural Rwanda, children with disabilities often face extreme challenges in getting the care they need.
 Travelling to medical appointments can be difficult, and families often experience isolation and stigma from their communities.
 Many parents are left to care for their children with little or no support.
 This is where our Big Pig Project steps in, providing essential help to families to improve their livelihoods and care for their children with disabilities.

-Through the project, 36 families across three districts in Northern Rwanda (Musanze, Gakenke, and Nyabihu) are introduced to pig farming.
+Through the project, 470 families in Huye and Bugesera will be introduced to pig farming.
 This initiative helps families increase their income, cater to their children’s medical and educational needs, and foster inclusion within their communities.
-Over the course of nine months (July 2022 to March 2023), the project will benefit 144 children by improving their well-being and supporting their families.
+Over the course of 24 months (January 2025 – December 2026), the project will benefit 470 children with disabilities and their siblings by improving their well-being and supporting their families.
 The project is implemented by Chance for Childhood Rwanda, an NGO that has been working in Rwanda since 2009, focusing on inclusive education, early childhood development, and the rights of children with disabilities.

 Goals and Objectives